talhamalik/wp-multiple-subtitles/README.md

-WP Multiple Subtitle
+WP Multiple Subtitles
 ===========

 Add subtitles (subheadings) to posts or custom post types.

-The WP Multiple Subtitle plugin allows your pages and posts to contain subtitles.
-Also called sub-headings, these are short lines of text are meant to appear beneath a post's title, but can be inserted in your template wherever you choose.
+Subtitles are effective way of attracting audience and search engines.
+The 'WP Multiple Subtitles' plugin helps you to have subtitles of your posts and pages.
+These sub-headings are shown below the title of posts in short lines in SEO friendly way.
+It can be activated with any of your template..

 `<?php the_subtitles(); ?>` is used for inside The Loop.
 If you wish to get a page/post's subtitle outside The Loop, use `<?php get_the_subtitles( $post ); ?>`, where $post is a post object or ID ($post->ID).